 Ankle sprain injuries are caused by an unnatural twisting or force on the ankle bones of the foot, which may result in excessive stretching or tearing of one or more ligaments on the outside of the ankle.

 The severity of the sprain can impact the degree of damage as well as the type and duration of treatment.
-Primary symptoms of ankle sprains are pain following a twist or injury, swelling and bruising.

-Problems If Ankle Sprain Isn't Properly Treated
+Problems If A Sprained Ankle Isn't Properly Treated

 If not properly treated, ankle sprains may develop into long-term problems such as chronic ankle instability, a condition marked by persistent discomfort and a giving way of the ankle.
 Weakness in the leg may also develop.

 Other reasons for getting an ankle sprain checked out: